 To help with your preparation, we’ve put together a handy email migration FAQ list below.

-If you’d like to read more about email migrations and take advantage of our free templates, we encourage you to read our previous email migration blog post and/or download our comprehensive 28-page guide, 7 Steps to a Successful Email Migration: A guide to help managers sleep at night.
+If you’d like to read more about email migrations and take advantage of our free templates, we encourage you to read our previous email migration blog post and/or download our comprehensive 28-page guide, 7 Steps to a Successful Email Migration.

 Email Migration FAQ